 Schedule ahead to go to the dentist, doctor and vet on a regular basis (these appointments give me stress for some reason!)

-- Choose a term life insurance
+- Choose a life insurance plan

 - Create a will for our family